bradymholt/geekytidbits.com/_posts/2018-02-01-til:-psql-with-vscode.md

 export PSQL_EDITOR="code -w"
 ```

 Now when I enter `\e` from psql, VSCode launches with the contents of my current or last executed query and saving the file results in psql executing the query.
-Awesome!---
-layout: post
-title: "TIL: psql with VSCode"
-permanlink: /til:-psql-with-vscode/
----
----
-layout: post
-title: "TIL: psql with VSCode"
-permanlink: /til:-psql-with-vscode/
----
+Awesome!